colinbut/sales-order-system-2/README.md

 Just like the first installment, this project aims to be a complete personal side project of mine and thus aimed for demo purposes.

-__Therefore, this project is on-going, and is still on-going, always WIP, never finished and will never ever be classified as 'finished'.__

-However, current project status is at a __"Complete Enough"__ status.
-_Because of this status, this project is sort of workable and demo-able but will have obvious signs of incompleteness & a few bugs here & there._
+__Therefore, this project is currently still on-going, always WIP state, and will never ever be classified as 'finished'.
+However, current project state is at a "Complete Enough" state.
+Because of this, this project is sort of workable and demo-able but will have obvious signs of incompleteness & a few bugs here & there.__

 This project is an evolution of the first where the first project demoed a now more traditional Java/J2EE Spring Web MVC, Server Side Rendering, JSP "monolithic" application.
 Evolutions showcases are more modern approach to web app development, fully embracing a microservices architecture using much modern (in 2020) cutting edge technologies [Java 8, Spring Boot, React, Docker].

 __Spin Offs__
 Furthermore, similar to its predecessor, this particular project showcases the "Application Development" theme.
 There are a number of spin-offs propjects from this project which demonstrates the following various IAC (Infrastructure as Code) concepts: